 Heart of Borneo

-WWF mainstreams the value of nature in its work all over the world, with similar projects emerging in the Arctic, China, the Coral Triangle, the Eastern Himalayas and the Mekong River Basin.
+WWF mainstreams the value of nature in its work all over the world, with similar projects emerging in the Arctic, China, Bhutan, Nepal and Cambodia.